MathsandDataNYU/web/content/seminar.md

 Starting with conventional data bases given as matrices , where we organize simultaneously rows and columns , viewed as functions of each other .
 We extend the  process  to higher order tensors,on which we build joint geometries.

 We will describe various applications to the study of questionnaires , medical and genetic data , neuronal dynamics in various regimes.
 In particular we will discuss a useful integration of these analytic tools with deep nets and the features they reveal.

+---

+#### <a name="wright"></a> John Wright: Nonconvex Recovery of Low-Complexity Models

+Nonconvex optimization plays important role in wide range of areas of science and engineering — from learning feature representations for visual classification, to reconstructing images in biology, medicine and astronomy, to disentangling spikes from multiple neurons.
+The worst case theory for nonconvex optimization is dismal: in general, even guaranteeing a local minimum is NP hard.
+However, in these and other applications, very simple iterative methods such as gradient descent often perform surprisingly well.

+In this talk, I will discuss examples of nonconvex optimization problems that can be solved to global optimality using simple iterative methods, which succeed independent of initialization.
+These include variants of the sparse dictionary learning problem, image recovery from certain types of phaseless measurements, and variants of the sparse blind deconvolution problem.
+These problems possess a characteristic structure, in which (i) all local minima are global, and (ii) the energy landscape does not have any “flat” saddle points.
+For each of the aforementioned problems, this geometric structure allows us to obtain new types of performance guarantees.
+I will motivate these problems from applications in imaging and computer vision, and describe how this viewpoint leads to new approaches to analyzing electron microscopy data.

+Joint work with Ju Sun (Stanford), Qing Qu (Columbia), Yuqian Zhang (Columbia), Yenson Lau (Columbia) Sky Cheung, (Columbia), Abhay Pasupathy (Columbia)